 Americans who lose more good good jobs, benefits, and status with each passing year.
 Americans who went deep into debt for college (in order to ascend to a slot in the technorati) but are perpetually underemployed.
 Americans who work all day but can only make enough to buy food with the money they earn…

 He has some interesting perspectives, but his habit of putting things in blog-sized, unreferenced repetitive and sweepingly generalized posts is irritating; possibly this is how you write to feed the Internet Content Machine, but it reduces these ideas to a kind of prepper mind-candy when I want numbers.

-Taylor Pearson, Blockchain man mashes up utopian freelance precarious market-ism with tech trends, but shies short of calling it a manifesto because it about how people will talk about our micropayment future, not what will actually happen.
+Taylor Pearson, Blockchain man mashes up utopian freelance precarious market-ism with tech trends, but shies short of calling it a manifesto because it is notionally about how people will talk about our micropayment future, not what will actually happen.

 The Balkanization that began in the late 20th century with the fracturing of post-colonial Africa and post-USSR Eastern Europe will continue through the 21st century.
 The city-state will become the organizing unit of global society.